 How Are School Bus Accident Claims Different From Other Auto Accident Cases in Miami?

 Several factors make school bus accidents unique among motor vehicle crashes.
-For one, the substantial size, weight, and occupancy of a school bus create the possibility of many more victims than in a typical car accident.
+For one, a school bus’s substantial size, weight, and occupancy create the possibility of many more victims than in a typical Miami car accident.

 School buses are usually owned and operated by school districts, which are government entities.
-When it comes to liability, the government plays by different rules than private individuals and businesses do.
+Regarding liability, the government plays by different rules than private individuals and businesses do.

 Government entities at the federal, state, and local level enjoy something called sovereign immunity.
 This is a type of legal protection that shields them from many lawsuits.
 Since the government gets funding from taxpayers, sovereign immunity laws keep frivolous lawsuits from wasting our tax dollars.

 Unfortunately, the law also makes it harder for legitimate victims to seek compensation for their injuries.
-On the bright side, Florida waives sovereign immunity in certain situations, such as when a government employee’s negligent, reckless, or malicious actions causes injuries to a child.
+On the bright side, Florida waives sovereign immunity in certain situations, such as when a government employee’s negligent, reckless, or malicious actions cause injuries to a child.

-To receive a waiver and thus be eligible to sue for your child’s school bus injury, you must follow a specific process.
+You must follow a specific process to receive a waiver and thus be eligible to sue for your child’s school bus injury.
 An attorney from the Law Offices of Anidjar & Levine can help you meet these requirements so you can pursue your case.

 No Matter the Factors That Caused Your Child’s School Bus Accident, Our Lawyers Can Help